 Total known depth of the sinkhole is approximately 530 m.
 Width of sinkhole - 450 - 500 m.

 Volume of this sinkhole (not lake but whole sinkhole) is estimated to be 25 - 30 million m³, volume of lake is at least 7 million m³.

 Diameter of the lake is some 200 m.
 The known depth of lake is 280 - 290 m.
 Data about the depth of lake are somewhat controversial.
 This can be easily explained - the level of lake may change per 30 - 50 m.

-Level of lake can change even 1 m per day - what requires a flow of hundreds of millions of litres per day.
+Level of lake can change even for 1 m in a day - what requires a flow of hundreds of millions of litres per day.

 Bottom of this lake is located at least 5 metres below the level of sea.
 Thus the original cave, which formed this sinkhole, formed during the ice ages, when sea level was lower.